Ricky Santos: Professional career

-After an injury to Adrian McPherson, the Montreal Alouettes re-signed Santos on June 22, 2010 to serve as the third-string quarterback.
+After an injury to Adrian McPherson, the Montreal Alouettes re-signed Santos on June 22, 2010, to serve as the third-string quarterback.
+Santos saw the most action in his CFL career, appearing in 29 games.
+He compiled 94 passing yards, and 58 rushing yards, throwing for three touchdowns during this time.
 On June 9, 2012, he was released by the Alouettes.